1jour1vin

 intensity

-This pretty Saint-Bris perfectly expresses the grape variety from which it is made (100% Sauvignon) and the limestone soil of the appellation's plateaux.
+This lovely Saint-Bris perfectly expresses the grape variety from which it is made (100% Sauvignon) and the limestone soil of the appellation's plateaus.
 Intense and fresh on the nose, it is marked by notes of blackcurrant buds.
 The palate is fresh and silky, expressing itself with spontaneity.
 A wine of exquisite lightness!

 Rated site